Physical gas flows on Yamal-Europe pipeline at Mallnow halt -Gascade data

 Register now for FREE unlimited access to Reuters.com

-Physical exit flows at the Mallnow metering point on the German border were at 13,218,713 kilowatt hours per hour (kWh/h) before they dropped to 0, data from operator Gascade showed.
+Physical exit flows at the Mallnow metering point on the German border were flowing eastward at 11,184,091 kilowatt hours per hour (kWh/h) before dropping to zero, the data showed. read more

-Physical entry flows at the German border point of Mallnow had previously fallen to zero in both March and April. read more

-The Yamal pipeline has mostly worked in a reverse mode since last December, sending gas eastward from Germany to Poland.
+Physical gas had flowed westward for a brief period on Monday, after which it halted before resuming eastward flows earlier. read more

 Register now for FREE unlimited access to Reuters.com